Daniel-KM/Omeka-S-module-BulkExport/README.md

 the settings of each site.

-The export is available directly as `/s/my-site/item/{id}.ods`, or any other extension (tsv, csv, json, json-ld, list.txt, txt, odt, ods).
+The export is available directly as `/s/my-site/item/{id}.ods`, or any other extension (tsv, csv, json, json-ld, list.txt, txt, odt, ods), or the one of other modules, in particular [Bibliography].
+This feature is compatible with the module [Clean Url].

 The export is available through the api endpoint too with the module [Api Info] at `/api/infos/item/{id}.ods`, or any other extension.